montemac/activation_additions/README.md

-# algebraic_value_editing
+# Algebraic value editing

-Experiments testing the algebraic value-editing conjecture (AVEC) on language models
+Algebraic value editing involves the injection of activation vectors into the forward passes of language models like GPT-2 using the hooking functionality of `transformer_lens`.